-The day before your scheduled surgery, you’ll come to Gillette Children’s Specialty Healthcare for a “bowel prep.”
-To make sure the bowel prep goes well, it’s important to follow these guidelines for home bowel prep the day before you come to the hospital.
+Before your scheduled surgery, you should complete an at home bowel prep as prescribed by your doctor.
+To make sure the bowel prep goes well, it’s important to follow these guidelines for home bowel prep days before you come to the hospital for surgery.

 - Eat a low-fiber, low-residue diet (see enclosed diet information)

-- Give a Fleet™ enema (follow directions on the enema) between 3 p.m. and 4 p.m.
+- Give a Fleet™ enema (follow directions on the enema) the day before surgery.
 If you are currently using another enema program, please give the enema that night (even if it is not the scheduled day).

 - Give Miralax™ using the following guidelines: